 He buys the farmers property to build his subdivision.
 He has no clue there is this subterranean labyrinth of piping below his feet.
 He digs the foundation for your home and cuts through one of the pipes.
 If he sees it and there is no water coming out, he shrugs his shoulders and says, “Wonder what that’s doing out here?”.
 If there is water coming through it, he digs it back away from where your basement is going to go and pours concrete over it to stop the flow and says “ Wonder what that is doing out here?”

 Your house is finished and you move in.
-Two days later your basement floods as the entire old farm field drains into your sump pump basin through the old farm tile!
+Two days later your basement floods as the entire old farm field drain into your sump pump basin through the old farm tile!
 Doesn’t sound feasible?
 It’s EXACTLY what the problem was in my own home!
 But guess what?
-When they dug some other foundation, that pipe quit discharging water…at my home, BUT, some other poor guy wound up with it dumping into his !
+When they dug some other foundation, that pipe quit discharging water…at my home, BUT, some other poor guy wound up with it dumping into his!
 In my subdivision, once the building was completed, what we noticed was that we ALL had lots of water inflow when it rained.
 Some of us worse than others, but we all had it.
-Eventually I figured out that we had just cut the farmers drainage system up into smaller pieces and that everyone who had a basement was draining his or her own little piece of the old farm field.
-This IS the case in much of the area around Frankfort, New Lenox and Mokena!
+Eventually, I figured out that we had just cut the farmer's drainage system up into smaller pieces and that everyone who had a basement was draining his or her own little piece of the old farm field.
+This IS the case in much of the area around Frankfort, New Lenox, and Mokena!

 As I stated several times above, there is NO one size fits all solution.
 Each and every home is different.
 It really takes a trained eye and a lot of experience in the Frankfort/New Lenox/Mokena area to devise a solution that will truly resolve the sump pump issue.
 What we have discovered through many years of working on the problem, beyond the problems described above, is that there are unique ways to overcome the flooded basement issue!